ibm-cloud-docs/assistant/dialog-runtime.md

 In our example, the `#eCommerce_Cancel_Product_Order` intent is over the threshold, with a confidence score of `0.4330700159072876`.

 When the user input is `i must cancel it today`, both dialog nodes will be considered viable candidates to respond.
 To determine which dialog node to process, the assistant asks the user to pick one.
 And to help the user choose between them, the assistant provides a short summary of what each node does.
-The summary text it displays is extracted directly from the *external node name* information that was specified for each node.
+The summary text it displays is extracted directly from the *node purpose* information that was specified for each node.

 ![Service prompts the user to choose from a list of dialog options, including Cancel an account, Cancel a product order, and None of the above.](images/disambig-tryitout.png)